w-nityammm/QBHit/README.md

 ---
 #### **System Architecture**
-The QBH system consists of the following components:

 1. **Audio Input**: The user hums or sings a melody, which is recorded as an audio file.
 2. **Feature Extraction**: Extract features like MFCC, Chroma, Spectral Contrast, and Tempo from the audio.
 3. **Database**: A collection of songs with pre-extracted features.